-LSA support is allocated to pupils with EHCPs and to other pupils with special educational needs as far as resources allow.
+Curriculum-linked Teaching Assistant support is allocated to pupils with EHCPs and to other pupils with special educational needs as far as resources allow.
 Their role is to support the subject teacher in helping pupils access the curriculum.

 Support for Social, Emotional and Mental Health Difficulties